toringer/stor-app/README.md

 - **Context-Aware Suggestions**: Suggestions are tailored to the list you're currently using

 ## 📖 Quick Start Guide

+### Setting Up iCloud Sync

+**To enable iCloud sync (recommended):**
+1. Make sure you're signed in to iCloud on your device (Settings → [Your Name])
+2. iCloud sync is automatically enabled for Stōr
+3. Your lists will sync across all your Apple devices signed in with the same Apple ID
+4. Changes appear in real-time on your other devices

+**Note:** If this is your first time opening Stōr with iCloud enabled, the app will check for existing cloud data before loading default categories.

 ### Creating and Managing Lists